dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ### We have to decide.

-We have to tell a patient who just had colonoscopy when the _next_ one should be.
+We have to tell ou patient when their next colonoscopy should be.

 The procedure is done, the patient has gone home and it is a new day.
 The doctor notices a new pathology report in her in-box.
 It's from the colonoscopy the day before.
-Look back at the previous day's procedure report while she reads the pathology reports, she decides what the _surveillance interval_ should be.
+Looking back at the previous day's procedure report while she reads the pathology reports, she thinks about what the surveillance interval should be.
 Because she's done this day-in and day-out for years she can do that in her head.
 But we need to look it up.

 Here are the guidelines as published by the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf), summarized here: